AaltoSciComp/scicomp-docs/triton/tut/array.rst

 Their results are thus combined as the final output, e.g. Monte Carlo simulations.

-In Slurm context, *job arrays* are the way to run several instances of a single-threaded program, known as *embarassingly parallel* paradigm.
+In Slurm context, *job arrays* are the way to run several instances of a single-threaded program, known as the *embarrassingly parallel* paradigm.

 Introduction
 ============